hakavlad/tird/docs/MANPAGE.md

 # DESCRIPTION

-**tird** *(an acronym for "this is random data")* is a tool for encrypting file contents and hiding encrypted data.
+**tird** *(an acronym for "this is random data")* is a tool for writing random bytes, encrypting file contents, and hiding encrypted data.

-**tird** can provide protection for individual files, including:

-- symmetric encryption;
-- reducing metadata leakage;
-- hiding encrypted data;
-- plausible deniability.
+**tird** can create files with random data, overwrite file contents with random data, encrypt file contents and comments, hide encrypted data among random data, minimize metadata leakage, and can provide some forms of plausible deniability.

+**tird** aims to provide a stable encryption format for long-term data storage using modern and standardized cryptographic primitives.

 # COMMAND-LINE OPTIONS